kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 })
 ```

+5. some Extras

+while writing gulp.task, with gulp.src we can use []  (['folder1/folder1','folder2/folder2']) to provide multiple paths.

 ### no.4 Setting a CSS workflow, and building our CSS skeleton around BEM (Block Element Modifier) principles

 1.